maximelenormand/Most-frequented-locations/README.md

  Copyright 2015 Maxime Lenormand.
 All rights reserved.
 Code under License GPLv3.
 ______________________________________________________________________________________

-This script returns the location most frequented by an individual (called MFL) during daytime and nighttime according to a certain time window.
+This script returns the location most frequented by an individual (called MFL) during  weekdays' daytime and nighttime according to a certain time window.
 The MFL during a given time windows is defined as the  location in which the individual has spent most of his/her time.
 In this algorithm, two scales are considered, hours and days.
 Hopefully, for a given individual, the MFLs detected at the two scales should be the same.

 ## Input

 The algorithm takes as input a 6 columns csv file with column names, **the value separator is a semicolon ";"**.
 Each row of the file represents a spatio-temporal position of an individual's trajectory.
 The time is given by the columns 2 to 5 (year, month, day and hour).